maryrosecook/game-framework/docs/game-making.md

   - static - solid and does not move
   - dynamic - solid and moves when pushed
   - ambient - registers collisions, but other things pass through
+- Blueprints define weight (mass, independent of size) and bounce (coefficient of restitution).
 - Things have a velocityX and velocityY.
 - Things have a isGrounded flag to indicates if they're on solid ground.
 - Things are automatically kept from overlapping by the physics engine.